runTimeeRrorOccuRred/Music-Store-Analysis/README.md

 - **Rock** is the most listened-to genre globally
 - **Prague** is the top city in revenue generation
 - **Hugh O'Reilly** is the highest-paying customer
-- Country-wise genre and customer insights guide marketing strategies
+- Country-wise genre and customer insights reveal varied musical tastes across regions, enabling the business to personalize marketing strategies, recommend          localized playlists, and optimize inventory based on regional demand.

 ---